KenKundert/avendesora/doc/overview.rst

 In addition what has already been introduced, *Avendesora* provides a collection of advanced features.
 Those include ...

+-  *Avendesora* supports a wide variety of types of secrets, including support for :ref:`one-time passwords <otp>`.
+These secrets are described in :ref:`helpers`.
 -  The :ref:`archive <archive command>` and :ref:`changed <changed command>`
    commands provide an ability to create a backup copy of all your passwords.
    These command are described in the section on :ref:`upgrading <upgrading>`.